dotemacs/lisp-comment-dwim.el/README.md

 - `M-x lisp-comment-dwim` - Toggle reader macro comment for s-expression at cursor
-- `M-x lisp-comment-dwim-region` - Toggle reader macro comments for all s-expressions in region
+- `M-x lisp-comment-dwim-region` - Toggle reader macro comments for all s-expressions and text in region
-- `M-x lisp-comment-dwim-toggle-dwim` - Intelligently toggle (region if active, otherwise single s-expression), useful if you have this function bound to a binding, so that it can operate on s-expressions or regions, with a single function.
+- `M-x lisp-comment-dwim-toggle-dwim` - Intelligently toggle (region if active, otherwise single s-expression), useful if you have this function bound to a binding, so that it can operate on s-expressions or text regions, with a single function.

 ### Key Bindings